mannx/Bluebook/README.md

 # Bluebook Helper

 - Known Issues
-	* Tags when edited don't reflect new changes until refresh

 - Notes:
 	* Top5 is generated for a config file found the the BLUEBOOK\_DATA\_PATH directory (see below)